johnmathews/johnmathews.is/data/blog/financial-doom-and-gloom.md

 Interest rates are really low at the moment so if you have spare money and you want to make it work for you then where do you put it?
-Not into a bank account, because interest rates are low[ref]Why are interest rates low?
-Because confidence in the economy is low, so central bankers have to lower interest rates to make it 1.
-Cheaper for a business to borrow money to invest in their business and therefore easier for a business investments to be profitable, and 2.
-So that its more attractive for investors to use their capital to invest in a business (which grows the economy) relative to depositing spare cash in a bank account (which is safer but a less efficient way to deploy capital).
-Interest rates affect the relative risk-reward ratios of different investment strategies[/ref], and not into government debt, because the yield is so low.
+Not into a bank account, because interest rates are low[^1], and not into government debt, because the yield is so low.
 It has to be stocks if you want the value of your investments to increase meaningfully.